lohedges/taskfarmer/README.md

   by the same process on which they failed.
 This is fine when job failures are caused by buggy or unstable code, but is unlikely to help when failure results from a bad core or node on a cluster.

+* Very large job files containing complex shell commands can be problematic since each process needs to be able to load the file to memory.
+This problem can be mitigated through judicious choice of command names (e.g. using short form options) and use of relative paths where possible.

 * For clusters that don't impose a wall time, TaskFarmer provides a way of running an infinite number of jobs.
 As long as the job file isn't empty jobs